EricVSiegel/ml-viz-docs/README.md

 - Unit testing via Jest and `ts-jest`. ✅
 - MDX integration via `@mdx-js/react` ✅

-This template repository is to be used for creating any new Manufac's ReactJS based project.

 # Create a New Page (MDX)